jerryzhch/Belimo_STARTHACK25/README.md

 // @require      https://raw.githubusercontent.com/jerryzhch/Belimo_STARTHACK25/refs/heads/main/src/tamper.js
 // ==/UserScript==
 ```
 ctrl+s / cmd+s to save.
-This will allow the integration with booking.com to work.
+The script will be then activated.

+Head to booking.com to see it work by searching for St Gallen (for example) as destination.

 ## BelimoWise Dashboard